Phyo Thant: Career

 Phyo Thant graduated from the 23rd intake of the Officers Training School.
 He served as the division commander of Military Operation Command No. 4 under Yangon Regional Command until he was promoted to Northwestern Regional Command after the 2021 Myanmar coup d'état.

 It is rumored that soon after his appointment, the military regime detained and interrogated him for his plan to defect and take refuge in an ethnically controlled area.
-He is said to be became the highest-ranking regime official so far to switch allegiance to the Civil Disobedience Movement (CDM) against the junta and the high-ranking officer to be arrested.
+He is said to be the highest-ranking regime official so far to switch allegiance to the Civil Disobedience Movement (CDM) against the junta and the highest-ranking officer to be arrested.
 The local media reported that he died during the interrogation.
-According to a recent source, he denied the rumors and stated that they were false.
-The reason for his arrest was his poor performance following heavy losses against resistance fighters in the Chin State and Sagaing Region.
+According to a recent source, he vehemently denied the rumors and asserted that they were baseless.
+His arrest was reportedly attributed to his alleged poor performance in the wake of substantial losses against resistance fighters in the Chin State and Sagaing Region.

-In January 2022, he was removed from the role of commander after hundreds of soldiers under his command were killed by opposition fighters.
-After he was removed, Lieutenant General Than Hlaing took over in the interim.
-He was appointed the deputy minister for border affairs.
+In January 2022, he was removed from his position as commander following the loss of hundreds of soldiers under his command to opposition fighters.
+Subsequently, Lieutenant General Than Htike assumed the interim command.
+He was subsequently appointed as the deputy minister for border affairs.